alemonteiro/brackets-sql-connector/README.md

 1. If there's any text select it will try to run it (in any type of file)
 2. If no text is select then only SQL Documents will be executed

+## Stored Modifications ##

+* There's a setting for saving executed SQLs that makes changes to the database incluing insert, update, delete, alter, change, remove, drop, create and modify
+* Saved modifications are stored by server, not by project
+* You can delete an saved modification

 ## Restrictions / Not Implemented stuff / Buggy ##

 * Only one connection can be used at a time for executing editor querys.
 In the future it will be one per editor.